Dr. Michael Gunson had some unique creative influences in his life before he studied dentistry and found his calling in facial reconstruction.

-As an instructor in the “Interdisciplinary Management of Esthetic Dilemmas” seminar, the newest member of Spear Resident Faculty provides an OMFS perspective that, combined with the expertise of fellow faculty members Drs.
+As an instructor in the “Interdisciplinary Case Management” seminar, the newest member of Spear Resident Faculty provides an OMFS perspective that, combined with the expertise of fellow faculty members Drs.
 Greggory Kinzer and Rebecca Bockow, helps clinicians improve the interdisciplinary cohesion for a successful referral process.

-Like Dr. Frank Spear, who taught in “Esthetic Dilemmas” for more than 10 years, Dr. Gunson has long committed himself to mentoring dentists of all backgrounds in varying stages of their careers.
+Like Dr. Frank Spear, who taught in the interdisciplinary seminar for more than 10 years, Dr. Gunson has long committed himself to mentoring dentists of all backgrounds in varying stages of their careers.
 In addition to his busy practice schedule, Dr. Gunson has lectured internationally and authored numerous research-based articles on orthognathic surgery, facial esthetics, obstructive sleep apnea, and the treatment of TMJ arthritis and condylar resorption.

 But for him, it has never been another routine lecture.